DataWranglerPro/quartz/content/Other Interests/Jesus/Deliverance Bootcamp/Assessment.md

 The text posits that Dissociative Identity Disorder (DID) or "multiple personalities" are demonic spirits entering through trauma.
 * **Causes:** Severe trauma, ritual abuse, or intense role-playing (actors, dancers).
 * **Mechanism:** During abuse, a child may wish for someone else to take the pain, unwittingly inviting a demon to take over that role.
-* **Resolution:** Prayer involves breaking soul ties with the "personalities" and casting them out.

 ## Sickness/Infirmities
 Sickness is viewed as a tool of the enemy to kill, steal, and destroy.
 * **Spiritual Roots:** Many medically labeled "syndromes" or "disorders" with unknown causes are attributed to demonic spirits.
 * **Jesus' Example:** Jesus often healed by casting out spirits (e.g., the woman with the spirit of infirmity in Luke 13:11).
-Deliverance is often a prerequisite for physical healing.
+Deliverance is often a prerequisite for physical healing.m

----

-## Comprehensive List of Cultic/Occult Activities
-The text provides an extensive list of activities, objects, and philosophies considered "open doors" to the demonic.
-Key categories include:

-* **Alternative Medicine/Healing:** Acupuncture, Biofeedback, Homeopathy, Iridology, Reiki, Therapeutic Touch, Hypnotism, Aromatherapy, Reflexology.
-* **Eastern/New Age Philosophy:** Yoga (Kundalini, Tantra), Transcendental Meditation, Reincarnation, Chakras, Third Eye, Feng Shui, Martial Arts (Aikido, Karate, Tai Chi).
-* **Divination/Fortune Telling:** Horoscopes, Tarot, Palm reading, Numerology, I Ching, Dowsing (water-witching), Crystal balls, Ouija boards.
-* **Entertainment/Media:** Dungeons & Dragons, Pokémon, Heavy Metal/Rock music, "Demonic" movies, Harry Potter (implied by "Witchcraft"), Video games.
-* **Objects/Charms:** Crystals, Dream catchers, Totems, Amulets, Talismans, Statues (Buddha, Mary, Angels), Fetishes.
-* **False Religions/Cults:** Mormonism, Jehovah’s Witnesses, Christian Science, Islam, Scientology, Rosicrucianism, Unification Church, Unitarianism, Freemasonry.
-* **Psychology/Self-Help:** Teachings of Freud, Jung, Rogers, EST, Silva Mind Control, Humanism.
-* **Superstitions/Holidays:** Halloween, Easter Bunny, Santa Claus, Tooth Fairy, Wishing on stars.
-* **Occult Practices:** Astral projection, Levitation, Necromancy (talking to the dead), Automatic writing, Telepathy, White/Black Magic, Witchcraft (Wicca).